FRCTeam1073-TheForceTeam/viper/www/planner-instructions.md

   - ↶ — Undo
   - ✘ — Clear
   - 🗘 — Rotate the field
+  - 🖶 — Print the whiteboard to save it (use "print to PDF")
+  - ▦ — Clear the teams and select new ones

 The current brush (color or eraser) is highlighted with a green background on its button.